megakevin/end-point-blog/2025/09/high-level-system-analysis-and-design-ddd-part-1.md

 By nature of being executable and tied closely to the implementation code, there is less chance that they become out of date.
 This can happen more easily with static documentation written in a wiki.
 The disadvantage is that they require much more effort.
 But for the right kind of project, one where business logic is very complex or the scope is very wide, they can be very well worth the cost.

 ## Chapter 3.
-Managing Domain Complexity
+Managing domain complexity

 We can attempt to model an entire business domain with one big ubiquitous language, but sometimes that's impossible.
 Especially so for businesses of a certain size, you will inevitably find inconsistencies and conflicts between the mental models of different domain experts.
 The simplest example of this scenario is when different experts from different areas of the organization have the same word to describe different concepts.
 Or when they look at the same business entity with different levels of detail.